bsmith89/strain-corr/doc/manuscript/manuscript.md

 "Firmicutes\_B", respectively, which are classified as separate phyla in the GTDB taxonomy), followed by Bacteroidota (727), and Proteobacteria (189).
-Hence, StrainPGC resolved gene content for myriad strains across a diverse set of species found in the human gut.
+Hence, StrainPGC resolved gene content for myriad strains across a diverse set of species found in the human gut (Supplementary Table S1).

 To further validate the performance of StrainPGC in this challenging dataset, we